arc42/quality.arc42.org-site/_pages/tag-suitable.md

 >
 >[ISO-25010-2022](/references/#iso-25010-2022)

 The ISO restricts _Suitability_ to functional aspects.
-In our opinion it is useful in a broader sense: For example, seen from a testing perspective, suitable can mean "easy to test".
+In our opinion, it is useful in a broader sense: For example, seen from a testing perspective, suitable can mean "easy to test".

-### "Responsibility" as alternative term
+### "Responsibility" as an alternative term

-[Bass et. al, 2021](/references/#bass2021software) propose to use the term "responsibility" instead of (functional) suitability.
+[Bass et al., 2021](/references/#bass2021software) propose to use the term "responsibility" instead of (functional) suitability.
 That is, from our perspective, a matter of taste.

 ## Typical Acceptance Criteria